vikas7666/loan-emi-calculator-v1/README.md

-demo-fianance.000webhostapp.com</br>
+## This website created for client as per requirement.
-This Is basically for loan purpose website created as per requirements .
+### In this website mainly focus on loans emi calcular.
+User can check his loan such as personal loan, car loan etc.